 im Stoddard, the only man in history who earned World Series and NCAA Championship rings as an athlete, is in his 21st season with the Wildcats coaching staff.
 He works primarily with the pitchers.

 With an already impressive list of Hall of Fame inductions already under his belt -- including the College Basketball Hall of Fame -- Stoddard was honored by the Indiana Baseball Hall of Fame in January of 2006 and the Indiana Basketball Hall of Fame in March of 2011.
 Stoddard enjoyed an unbelievable baseball career and has won a championship on every level of competitive baseball he has ever played.

 As NU's pitching coach, the Wildcats have claimed two Big Ten ERA titles, the most recent in 2003.
 The Wildcat pitching staff had the lowest ERA in both overall and conference games.
 NU ended 2003 with a 3.61 conference ERA and a 3.99 overall ERA.

-Jon Mikrut is in his second season as an assistant coach at his alma mater.
-He works primarily with the team's infielders and hitters and is the program's recruiting coordinator.
+Jon Mikrut is in his fifth season as an assistant coach at his alma mater.
+He works primarily with the team's infielders and hitters and is the PROGRAM'S recruiting coordinator.

 A native of Wauconda, Ill., Mikrut was voted by his teammates as Co-Freshman of Year in 2002 and hit a team-best .317 the following year during his All-Big Ten campaign.
 Doubling as the team's closer, his 16 career saves came over his first three seasons in a Wildcat uniform.